End Of Life Care At Home Euthanasia

 I think we're ready to book an appointment for a hospice consult or at home euthanasia.
 How do we do that?

 Feel free to call or text at 719-920-8269.
 As a courtesy to other patients, calls are not answered while Dr. Jones is with another client or while driving, so please leave a detailed voice mail and/or text message.
 Calls and texts are generally answered during business hours either same or next business day.
-To provide you with timely service and an accurate price quote, you may fill out our short questionnaire found HERE to expedite communication.
+To provide you with timely service and an accurate price and scheduling quote, you may fill out our short questionnaire found HERE to expedite communication.

 Location